Rickyoung221/portfolio-template/docs/ARCHITECTURE.md

 - **Optional Redis:** Visitor APIs and rate limiting use Upstash when `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` are set; otherwise routes degrade gracefully where implemented.

 See [Template setup](TEMPLATE_SETUP.md) for environment variables and operational details.

+---

+### Optional: Mermaid elsewhere

+If you want interactive Mermaid diagrams locally, paste the same structure into [mermaid.live](https://mermaid.live) or use a VS Code Mermaid extension; this file intentionally avoids fenced `mermaid` blocks so GitHub’s README/doc view stays error-free.